kesteckb/COMSM-SEGP/SystemImplementation/README.md

 ### 3.2 Database

 MongoDB is a NoSQL database program which uses JSON-like documents.
 A NoSQL database is more scalable and flexible compared with traditional SQL databases.
-To make it easier to use data from the database, the Object Data Modeling (ODM) library Mongoose is used.
+To make it easier to use data from the database, the Object Data Modeling (ODM) library Mongoose[<sup>[5]</sup>](README.md#references) is used.

 Below is the initial data model planned for the application: